I’ve always wondered if the way we think about money is actually important when it comes to attracting more wealth.

 If you want to learn more about this, check out ‘Secrets of the Millionaire Mind: Mastering the Inner Wealth Game’, a Wall Street best-seller by T. Harv Eker.

 Eker, a personal finance expert, helps you generate a fool-proof money success blueprint that surprisingly doesn’t require knowledge about stocks, marketing, investing or anything of the sort!
 Super interesting read!

 6 Best TED Talks to Reset Your Money Mindset & Attract More Wealth

-To help reset your money mindset and attract more wealth into your life, we’ve put together a curated list of the 6 best financial related TED Talks, all between 10 and 20 minutes.
+To help reset your money mindset, attract more wealth into your life, and improve your personal finances, I’ve put together a curated list of the 6 best money TED Talks, all between 10 and 20 minutes long.

 5. It Doesn’t Take Money to Make Money

 We LOVE this TED talk!
 All too often we hear the phrase ‘only people with money, make money’.

 Hear Brandon Leibel’s story, the co-founder of Soundcloud, who proves this wrong.